ahlstromcj/seq66/README.md

     *   Version 0.93.2:
         *   Removed the code for the essentially unused Seqtool application.
         *   Removed the now unnecessary old-style qseqeditframe.
+        *   Add 'usr' tweaks options to change the size of the live-grid progress boxes, or eliminate them completely.
         *   Refactored keymaps for better progress on issue #47, using native key-codes.
 Added a spreadsheet listing the supported names of the keys.